 There is a way to avoid a lot of frustration and income lost:

-To save save time and hassle you can get the ball rolling before you leave home or when you arrive (the sooner the better).
+To save time and hassle you can get the ball rolling before you leave home or when you arrive (the sooner the better).

 How It Works:

-- Complete the online questionnaire
+- Complete the online questionnaire (using the link above)

 Click here if you would like more information on getting a national insurance number

-Do you need a HMRC NI Number to work?
+Do you need one to work?